Register here for Tier 3 Older Scout programs. They open at noon on April 1. Reservations are taken on a first come, first served basis.

 To that end, we have worked out a special opportunity for youth to receive a free camp physical.

-Dr.'s Christopher Tashjian & Tim Johnson, camp doctors for Many Point Scout Camp, suggested this option and have taken on great efforts to be able to provide this opportunity.
+Dr. Christopher Tashjian, lead camp Doctor for Many Point Scout Camp, suggested this option and has taken on great efforts to be able to provide this opportunity.

 In efforts to keep the group size manageable for the volunteer physicians, we are restricting the eligibility to only participants who are of need and are attending a Boy Scout Resident program this coming summer.